 Engage your kids by asking how that creature behaves or what that person does on the job.
 If the child doesn’t know, help them find the answer by exploring books, activities and objects.

 Look for the Small Explorers gallery guides available throughout the Museum to help your family explore the galleries before or after your play time.
 These guides are designed for children ages 0-5 and include objects to find with related activities you can do at home.

 Local families are welcome to register for the Small Explorers program, taking place in the Discovery Den on the second Saturday of the month.
 This playgroup is an opportunity for you to explore the Museum with your child and connect with other families for support.
 Families are encouraged to sign up for a full year of sessions to build knowledge, skills and relationships.
 The program is 45 minutes long and begins promptly.
-Sessions take place in-person at 9:45 am and 11:00 am in the Discovery Den, The program is FREE, but space is limited; advance registration is required.
+Sessions take place in-person at 9:45 AM, 11:00 AM and 12:15 PM in the Discovery Den.
+The program is FREE, but space is limited; advance registration is required.
 Contact Susan.Kozak-Buckley@sos.nj.gov to learn more and register.